NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

-This subsection details select works whose innovations focused on specific applications of NeRF, culminating in an organizational classification tree (Fig. \ref{fig:taxonomy_application}).
-The classification tree also includes certain models previously introduced in Sec. \ref{sec:nerf} with a strong focus on applications.
+This section details select works whose innovations focused on specific applications of NeRF, culminating in an organizational classification tree (Fig. \ref{fig:taxonomy_application}).
+The classification tree also includes certain models previously introduced in Section \ref{sec:nerf} with a strong focus on applications.

-Many of the methods in section \ref{sec:nerf} have obvious applications.
-The SLAM-based methods in section \ref{sec:pose} have applications in navigation.
-The generative methods in \ref{sec:conditional} have potential applications in 3D graphics and digital entertainment.
-Additionally, NeRF models with a strong focus on high-quality geometry reconstruction can be used for photogrammetry.
-This section introduces methods which focus on specific types of scenes (urban, human faces, avatars, and articulated bodies), 3D reconstruction, or specific image processing tasks.